kksy/Project2-Stretch/README.md

 + Images uploaded through CarrierWave are only stored temporarily in Heroku.
 Use [Box API](https://developers.box.com/) as free storage
 + Deleting a Stretch does not delete the entries that go along with it.
 You can set dependencies to be destroyed in the active record models
 + Deleting a user does not delete the entries they have created (Solution is the same as above)
++ Pagination can help in limiting the long list of Stretches

-## Feedback from users (testers)
+## Feedback from users

+I was given the following feedback, when I asked people to test my app:

 + The long list in the Category section ('/stretches') is distracting
-+ The main Stretch page should focus more on images
++ The main Stretch page should focus more on images, instead of a long list of Stretches
++ A user complained of having an error while posting
+  - I've checked Heroku logs, and found that the post exceeded the limit of characters I had set for the column.
+In order to fix this, I set a limit for character count on the input box as well.

 ## Stretch Goals
 2. users can 'like' posts